Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Experiments

 \subsection{Crowd Counting}

+Our proposed PAPM is a general concept that can be easily incorporated with other methods, such as Gaussian density map \cite{CSRNet}, DM-Count \cite{DM-Count}, and P2PNet \cite{p2pnet}, forming HD-PAPM, AL-PAPM, and P2P-PAPM.
+The proposed HD-PAPM and AL-PAPM is general, which could be easily plugged into other recent works, e.g. vgg19, CSRNet \cite{CSRNet}, M-SFANet \cite{M-SFANet} and MAN \cite{MAN}.
 We compare the proposed methods with other state-of-the-art methods on six public crowd datasets.
-Here we use VGG16 as the baseline counting model to be trained with: Gaussian Density Map with per-pixel loss \cite{CSRNet}, HD-PAPM with per-pixel loss, and AL-PAPM with OT loss.
-Our proposed AL-PAPM is simple and general, which could be easily plugged into other recent works, e.g. VGG19, M-SFANet \cite{M-SFANet} and MAN \cite{MAN}.

 Table~\ref{table:Comparisons} reports the experiment results.
 By incorporating the AL-PAPM into MAN \cite{MAN}, our ``MAN+AL-PAPM" achieves better counting performance in the large-scale datasets (UCF-QNRF, JHU-CROWD++, and NWPU) compared to recent excellent works such as chfL \cite{chfL}, P2PNet \cite{p2pnet}, and MAN \cite{MAN}.
 Specifically, on the largest-scale and most challenging crowd counting dataset NWPU \cite{NWPU}, our ``MAN+AL-PAPM" achieves the best performance with 4.31\% MAE and 2.41\% MSE improvement compared with the state-of-the-art approach, MAN \cite{MAN}.
-While on the smaller dataset ShTech A, ShTech B, and UCF-CC-50, SASNet \cite{SASNet} is better than our ``VGG16+AL-PAPM" since it uses a multi-scale network to extract features.
-Similarly, ADSCNet \cite{ADCrowdNet} achieves better performance on UCF-QNRF by adopting an adaptive dilated convolution.
-Note that our backbone VGG16 does not do any special operation in fusing multi-scale features.
-We also use our proposed AL-PAPM with the multi-scale network M-SFANet \cite{M-SFANet}, and the obtained ``M-SFANet+AL-PAPM" achieves a comparable performance of MAE 55.2 and MSE 89.8 with SASNet on ShTech A. This verifies that our methods could improve the performance by introducing a multi-scale network.

-Moreover, the methods of adding AL-PAPM outperform the density map with per-pixel loss and the HD-PAPM in all experiments, demonstrating the effectiveness of the proposed OT loss function with the designed GGD-L2 combination transport cost function.
-Furthermore, with the same per-pixel loss and network architecture, HD-PAPM performs better than the density map on all datasets, except achieving competitive MAE performance with the density map method on NWPU \cite{NWPU}.
-These results suggest that, by considering annotation noise properly, our HD-PAPM could improve the performance of density maps.

-\textbf{Visualization of the estimated PAPM in crowd counting task.} We visualize the estimated density maps and the predicted point annotation probability map through HD-PAPM and AL-PAPM in Figure \ref{fig:vis}.
-The first column is the input images and the second column is the predicted density map with pixel-wise loss.
-The third and fourth columns are our predicted PAPMs by HD-PAPM and AL-PAPM methods.
+On the smaller dataset ShTech A and ShTech B, our proposed ``P2P-PAPM'' also gains the best performances.
+Moreover, compared to original methods, the proposed HD-PAPM, AL-PAPM, and P2P-PAPM achieve better performances on each dataset.
+This results demonstrates the effectiveness of the proposed PAPM methods.
+The reason may be that the proposed PAPM improve the model's robustness to annotation displacement, resulting in counting accuracy improvement.